ZJU-DAILY/BIRDIE/README.md

 # **BIRDIE: Natural Language-Driven Table Discovery Using Differentiable Search Index**
-BIRDIE: An effective NL-driven table discovery framework using differentiable search index.
+BIRDIE: An effective NL-driven table discovery framework using a differentiable search index.
 BIRDIE first assigns each table a prefix-aware identifier and leverages a large language model-based query generator to create synthetic queries for each table.
 It then encodes the mapping between synthetic queries/tables and their corresponding table identifiers into the parameters of an encoder-decoder language model, enabling deep query-table interactions.
 During search, the trained model directly generates table identifiers for a given query.
 To accommodate the continual indexing of dynamic tables, we introduce an index update strategy via parameter isolation, which mitigates the issue of catastrophic forgetting.

 ## Requirements